What is Agentic AI Reflection Pattern?

 3. Custom Criteria: Users can define custom stopping rules, such as a time limit or detecting a specific phrase that indicates completion.

 I hope this clarifies how the reflection pattern operates.
-If you’re interested in building the agent, you can start by exploring how to implement a class
+If you’re interested in building the agent from scratch, you can start by exploring the repo by MichaelisTrofficus.
+It contains everything you need to build an agent from scratch.

 Moreover, Agentic AI Reflection Patterns are increasingly shaping industries by enabling systems to improve autonomously through self-assessment.
 One prominent example of this is Self-Retrieval-Augmented Generation (Self-RAG), a method where AI retrieves, generates, and critiques its outputs through self-reflection.